 Note: For example only.
-Refer to NPR 7120.5 for the official schedule.
+Refer to NPR 7120.5 for the official life cycle.
+Table 2-3 in the above references is in NPR 7120.5.

 Figure 5 4 - The NASA Project Life Cycle

 - 5.1.5 Life-cycle reviews are event based and occur when the entrance criteria for the applicable review are satisfied.
 (Appendix G provides guidance.)
 They occur based on the maturity of the relevant technical baseline as opposed to calendar milestones (e.g., the quarterly progress review, the yearly summary). - 5.1.6 Accurate assessment of technology maturity is critical to technology advancement and its subsequent incorporation into operational products.
 The program/project ensures that Technology Readiness Levels (TRLs) and/or other measures of technology maturity are used to assess maturity throughout the life cycle of the project.
 When other measures of technology maturity are used, they should be mapped back to TRLs.
 The definition of the TRLs for hardware and software are defined in Appendix E. Moving to higher levels of maturity requires an assessment of a range of capabilities for design, analysis, manufacture, and test.
 Measures for assessing technology maturity are described in NASA/SP-2007-6105, NASA Systems Engineering Handbook.
 The initial maturity assessment is done in the Formulation phase and updated at project status reviews.